 We are used to seeing moths at home against our windows attracted by our house lights but how many of us realise the vast variety of macro moths and their vibrant colours?
 We do see some moths during the day such as Cinnabar moths and many of the micro moths.
 Did you know that one of the micro moth species has bright blue eyes?

-Here is a photographic gallery of Gorse Hill moths:
+Here is a photographic gallery of some of Gorse Hill moths:

 In 2014 over 60 different macro moths were recorded in the heath trap: